Want to learn how to hula hoop? Here is our simple guide.

 Beginner hoops weigh around 1 pound depending on size, and are best if you are just starting out, but want to work towards the smooth flow of hoop dance.
 These hoops are typically large in diameter, but a little lighter than our weighted fitness hoops.
 They allow some freedom in trying out different styles of hoop dance.

-Weighted exercise hoops are large and relatively heavy.
-We make them with a heavier tubing that results in a hoop that weighs just around 2 pounds, enough to get your body working and heart rate up, but light enough that it won’t hurt or cause internal injury.
+Weighted exercise hoops are large and a little heavier.
+We make them with a denser tubing that results in a hoop that weighs just around 2 pounds, enough to get your body working and heart rate up, but light enough that it won’t hurt or cause internal injury.

 If your main goal is to lose weight and tone muscle, go for the weighted exercise hoop.